978 words

 What Is a Helm Release?#

-A release is one installed instance of a chart with a specific set of values (in a namespace).
+A release is one installed instance of a chart, with a specific set of values, living in a namespace.

-Each change — install, upgrade, rollback — becomes a new revision stored right in your cluster.
+Every change you make becomes a new revision.
+Install, upgrade, rollback, doesn’t matter.
+Each one gets stored right there in your cluster.
 No external database.
 No API extension.
-Just Kubernetes objects doing their job.
+Just plain old Kubernetes objects, quietly doing their job.

 The Three-Way Merge Explained#